icinganalysis/icinganalysis.github.io/content/NACA-TN-2738.md

 ## Citations

-NACA-TN-2738 is one of the three NACA TN's cited directly in Appendix C of the FAA icing regulations, chapter 25 [^3].
+NACA-TN-2738 is one of the three NACA publications cited directly in Appendix C of the FAA icing regulations, part 25 [^3].

 An online search (scholar.google.com) found 38 citations for
 NACA-TN-2738.